 Before we examine the ground from which this engagement stems, it is necessary to examine the question of Adhikar, authority or qualification.
 Gandhi was deeply aware of this question of authority.
 In 1920, during the non-cooperation movement he established a University, which then was called Gujarat Mahavidyalaya.
-Gandhi was appointed its Chancellor for life.
+188 Gandhi was appointed its Chancellor for life.
 In his inaugural address as a Chancellor, he raised the question of Adhikar, of authority.
 "I fulfilled a function of a rishi, if a Vanik's son can do it."
-The question of the Gita.
-He was by his own admission a Vanik's son, had very limited knowledge of Sanskrit and his Gujarati was by his own admission "in no way scholarly."
+189 The question of authority was more acute in case of a translation of the Gita.
+He was by his own admission a Vanik's son, had very limited knowledge of Sanskrit and his Gujarati was by his own admission "in no way scholarly."190